cango91/solitaire/docs/readme.md

     +all cards in it are un-draggable
     +doesn't assume about cards leaving it
     XX~~hit(n) => remove n top-down cards (game difficulty) - undoable~~XX
     // No longer Deck's responsibility.
-It has member methods to return cards from its top, but removing and */
+    */
 }